v-mavick/IoTEdgeDoc/Build your own business logic with VS code.md

 ### Develop and deploy a C# IoT Edge module ###
 You can create a new IoT Edge module and build your own business logic inside.
 Please follow [this tutorial](https://docs.microsoft.com/en-us/azure/iot-edge/tutorial-csharp-module) for more details.
 ### Debug your IoT Edge C# module ###
 1. To start debugging, you need to use the dockerfile.debug to rebuild your docker image and deploy your Edge solution again.
 In VS Code explorer, select Dockerfile.debug and Right-click to choose Build IoT Edge module Docker image.
 Then containerize and publish your module image as usual.
-It's recommended to use a local registry to host your images for debugging purpose.
+It's recommended to use a local registry to host your images for debugging purpose if you are working on Linux container.
 ![](/dockImageDebug.png)
 2. You can reuse the deployment.json file if you have correct modules and routes for your IoT Edge.
 In command Palette (Ctrl+Shift+P), type and select Edge: Restart Edge to get your module started in debug version.
 3. Configure your launch.json file: